Skip to main content

 Distribute funds

-Withdraw from the vault to fund garden operations, gardener compensation, or community initiatives.
+Withdraw principal or distribute harvested yield to fund garden operations, gardener compensation, or community initiatives.

 4. 4